BenSimonds/bensimonds.github.io/source/_posts/2011-12-28-inspiration.md

 Aside from producing my favourite (through until lately frustratingly slow to update) webcomic, [Dresden Codak](http://dresdencodak.com/), Diaz also writes a [fantastic blog](http://dresdencodak.tumblr.com/) on comic book art theory and character design that is always a great read.
 His superhero redesigns in particular shine out as an example of genuinely well thought out character design.
 Well worth a read.

-# Comments

-Milad (Jan 05, 2012)
-> Mcbess is god, I'll tell you that.

-Bonjour Tristesse (Jan 19, 2012)
-> Wow, that octopus leg sculpture is amazing.
-Creepy but amazing.

-Theartofabthomas (Dec 28, 2011)
-> dresdan codak is awesome! good post :)

-Reynante Martinez (Dec 29, 2011)
-> Thanks for the share, Ben. :)
->
-> -Reyn